How Many Benedictine U Students Graduate on Time or at All?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Benedictine U.

-Given that the percentage of first-time full-time undergraduates is so low, the mission of Benedictine University may reflect other priorities such as providing education for "returning" or "part-time" students.
+Given that the percentage of first-time full-time undergraduates is so low, the mission of Benedictine U may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.